Astralneko/starry-obsidian-notes/Pezen/Languages/Debazi language/Debazi grammar.md

 ```table-of-contents
 ```
 Overall, Debazi is a polysynthetic, slightly fusional language with triconsonantal roots.
 Verbs are incredibly basic overall, noun marking aside, making it unique among Astaryuu conlangs - as they tend to have supremely fucked verbs.
+Interestingly, there is no true verb for "to be" - the best equivalent is the suffix *-llah*, which turns adjectives into stative verbs.
 ## Declensions
 Declensions apply to both nouns and verbs, and depend on the number of vowels in the root form of the word.
 Generally, conjugations will add vowels until a word has at least three of them.
 For all of the following, patterns are given such that C is a consonant and V is a vowel.
 In the basic declension charts, several other letters are used, with different meanings: